How plenary works

 During the sitting, the President calls upon speakers and ensures that the proceedings are properly conducted.
-He also directs the voting procedure, putting amendments and legislative resolutions to the vote and announcing the results.
-His authority ensures that the votes, which can be long and complex, proceed at a rapid pace.
+He or she also directs the voting procedure, putting amendments and legislative resolutions to the vote and announcing the results.
+The President's authority ensures that the votes, which can be long and complex, proceed at a rapid pace.

-Most of the 751 MEPs belong to a political group, of which there are currently 8, representing all ideological tendencies in the EP.
+Most of the 705 MEPs belong to a political group, of which there are currently 7, representing all ideological tendencies in the EP.
 Some MEPs are not affiliated to any political group and are thus known as «non-attached» Members.
 It is the political groups that decide which issues will be discussed in plenary.
 They can also table amendments to the committee reports to be put to the vote.
-However, no Member can be obliged by his group to vote in a particular way.
+However, Members cannot be obliged by their group to vote in a particular way.

 The European Commission and the Council of the European Union take part in the sittings in order to facilitate collaboration between the institutions in the decision-making process.
 If Parliament so requests, the representatives of the two institutions may also be called upon to make declarations or to give an account of their activities in response to questions put to them by Members.
 These debates may be wound up with a vote on a resolution.